dfinity/ic-staking-documentation/docs/index.md

 nav_order: 1
 permalink: /
 ---
+Warning: documentation in beta
+{: .label .label-red }

-# Staking with Self-Custody Documentation
+# Staking with Self-Custody

 Anyone can participate in the governance of the Internet Computer blockchain and earn rewards by staking ICP utility tokens as voting neurons.